 The house is tidied up?
 The towels are folded and put away?
 Awesome!
 I hope you don’t mind stale cereal and sunflower seeds for dinner.

 As the years went on, things became, I don’t know if I want to say easier, but more manageable.
 More balanced.
 Somedays we had clean towels and chicken enchiladas for dinner.
 Sometimes the house was clean, errands run, and dinner on the table.

 Not very often, I assure you, but sometimes.

 But here’s the thing, those adorable toddlers who bring so much joy to our lives?

 They also make it impossible to get anything done…without creating more chaos in their wake.
 Here are just a few examples of what happened on a single day here…

 During a rousing game of hide-and-seek, one boy ran right through a pile of doggie poo (don’t ask).
 I carried him off to wash his feet in the bathroom.
 As soon as I began to scrub his little feet the sink got clogged.
 Of course, it did…why wouldn’t it?
 So I was in a race to Remove the Poo before the sink was completely full…Once he was clean, I plopped him on the floor and began to clean the Canine Crime Scene where the, ah, forensic evidence, was spread all over the rug in tiny brown clumps.

 Keep in mind, that 90% of this room has wood flooring.
 But, of course, the doggie doo would be on the rug.
-I picked up all 837 tiny, random chunks scattered and then proceeded to scrub the rug with Woolite upholstery cleaner.
+I picked up all 837 tiny, random chunks scattered and scrubbed the rug with Woolite upholstery cleaner.